 Poor posture can cause and exacerbate back pain.
 When you stand, keep your back straight and neck in a neutral position.
 When you sit, your back should be pressed against your chair and your neck should be straight.
 Ideally, your knees should be slightly higher than your hips.
 Make sure your work station is set up so that you don’t have to move your neck up or down to look at your computer screen, and avoid hunching over your keyboard.

 When you pick up something heavy, use your legs for strength rather than your back.
-Squat to lift the item instead of bending over at the waist, which endangers your back.
-Before you lift anything, test the weight, and if you’re unsure if you can lift it alone, always ask for help.
+Squat to lift the item instead of bending over at the waist, which endangers your back. preventing back pain, before you lift anything, test the weight, and if you’re unsure if you can lift it alone, always ask for help.